BuddyForms/BuddyForms-Members/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress and BuddyBoss Registation and Profiel Forms.
-Create Member Profiele Tabs form Forms.
-Let your Members create, edit, delete any kind of data from there profile.
+BuddyPress and BuddyBoss Registration and Profile Forms.
+Create Member Profile Tabs form Forms.
+Let your Members create, edit, and delete any kind of data from their profile.

 == Description ==

 Integrate Forms into the BuddyPress Members Profile.
-Allow your users to write - edit - update posts, images, video, & just about any other content to your community, right from their BuddyPress Member Profile!
+Allow your users to write - edit - update posts, images, videos, & just about any other content to your community, right from their BuddyPress Member Profile!

-Enable Submiting and Managieng any kind of data from the User Profile for Different Member Types.
+Enable Submitting and managing any kind of data from the User Profile for Different Member Types.

 [youtube https://www.youtube.com/watch?v=K3JK9ISu0-w]

 ### The extension allows you to:
-> * Integrate Forms into your BuddyPress members profile.
-Allow your users to write - edit - upload posts, images, video, & just about any other content to your community, right from their BuddyPress Member Profile!
+> * Integrate Forms into the BuddyPress Member Profile.
+Allow your users to write - edit - upload posts, images, videos, & just about any other content to your community, right from their BuddyPress Member Profile!
-> * Create group forms: Many forms can share the same Profile Tab .
+> * Create group forms: Many forms can share the same Profile Tab.
 All Forms with the same attached page can be grouped together.
 They will be listed as sub-navigation tabs in the main menu of the profile tab.
 > * Manage the visibility of who can see your submissions in your profile
-> * > Private - Only the logged in member in his profile.
+> * > Private - Only the logged-in member in his profile.
-> * > Community - Logged in user can see other users profile posts
+> * > Community - Logged in user can see other users' profile posts
 > * > Public Visible - Unregistered users can see user profile posts
 > * Manage permissions: define, create, edit and delete rights for each user role and form.
 > * Create Member Type Forms.
-> * Overwrite the BuddyPress and BuddyBoss Profile Form with a MemebrType Specific Form.
+> * Overwrite the BuddyPress and BuddyBoss Profile Forms with a Member Type specific Form.
-> * MAny Addons for Moderation and other Integartion
+> * MAny Addons for Moderation and other Integration

-### Use ACF Fields in the BuddyPress Registartion and Profile Forms.
+### Use ACF Fields in the BuddyPress Registration and Profile Forms.
 Create Registration Forms Form ACF (Advanced Custo Fields) Sync ACF with BuddyPress xProfile Fields

-### Use Pods Fields in the BuddyPress Registartion and Profile Forms.
+### Use Pods Fields in the BuddyPress Registration and Profile Forms.
 Create Registration Forms Form Pods
 Sync Pods with BuddyPress xProfile Fields

----
+### How to Post and Manage Content from a BuddyPress/BuddyBoss Member Profile or Group
+Publishing Content in BuddyPress or BuddyBoss Made Easy.
+Enable your users to create content and bring your community to life.
+Easy Front-End Blogging with BuddyPress and BuddyForms!
+[How To Member Profile CMS with BuddyPress or BuddyBoss](https://themekraft.com/wordpress-solutions/post-manage-content-buddypress/

 > #### Docs & Support
 > * Find our Getting Started, How-to and Developer Docs on [docs.buddyforms.com](http://docs.buddyforms.com/)

----

 > #### Follow Us
 > [Blog](https://themekraft.com/blog/) | [Twitter](https://twitter.com/buddyforms) | [Facebook](https://www.facebook.com/buddyforms/) | [YouTube](https://www.youtube.com/playlist?list=PLYPguOC5yk7_aB2Q2FTaktqHCXDc_mzqb)